EricaBabb/password-generator/README.md

-# Erica's Portfolio
+# Random Password Generator

 ## Purpose

-A website that offers prospective clients insight to Erica Babb and her work.
-This website features Erica's personality, her previous projects, and a way to contact her.
+A website that demonstrates a random password generator.
+This generator allows for a password between 8-128 characters long and options to inclue aspects like upper or lower case, numbers, and special symbols.

 ## Built With

 - HTML
 - CSS
+- JS

 ## Website